 iwlist wlp1s0 scanning

-kill command is used to kill a process using its PID by sending a signal to it (default signal for kill is TERM).
+kill command is used to kill a process using its PID by sending a signal to it (the default signal for kill is TERM).

 kill -p 2300 kill -SIGTERM -p 2300